unChaz/sci-fi-5e/srd/races/spliced.md

 Your walking speed increases by 5 feet.

 ##### Shifting Feature
 While shifted, your walking speed increases by an additional 5 feet.
 Additionally, you can move up to 10 feet as a reaction when an enemy ends its turn within 5 feet of you.
-This movement doesn’t provoke opportunity attacks.
+This movement doesn't provoke opportunity attacks.

 ### Wildhunt
 Wildhunt shifters are sharp and insightful.
 Some are constantly alert, ever wary for possible threats.
 Others focus on their intuition, searching within.
 Wildhunt shifters are excellent hunters, and they also tend to become the spiritual leaders of shifter communities.